 Despite this decision, Disney retained the rights to Zorro, paying the Gertz estate $3,500 a year for the privilege.
 It wasn't until 1967 that the Studio finally relinquished their rights to Zorro.

-Zorro later returned to the air in syndication, beginning with the 1965-66 season.
+Although Zorro was no longer shown in the United States the series continued to air for several years in many overseas markets.
+The show was particularly popular in Australia, where it ran for several years.
+This success did not go unnoticed back at the Studio, which decided there was still a strong enough interest back home to take the show out of the film vault.
+Zorro returned to the American airwaves in syndication, a new market for Disney, beginning with the 1965-66 season.
 The original network run of the series had attracted an estimated 35 million viewers, and the demographics had been high in the desired age groups, making it relatively easy for Disney to sell the show in the syndicated market.
+Click here for a look at some of the marketing material prepared for the syndication project.

 The first year of syndication went well and Zorro returned for a second year in syndication in 1966.
 The two network second season episodes that had been used to fill out the first syndicated season were replaced by splitting one of the anthology Zorro episodes into two parts, and once again, the series was very profitable for the Studio.
 In fact, there was serious thought to starting production on new episodes, but a look at the costs involved soon quashed that idea.